Are you thinking of moving to Portugal in the latter half of 2023?

 - No-risk refund policy.
 If your HQA Visa application fails, your entire investment will be refunded in full.
 That means there’s no risk whatsoever!

-For more information about the Portugal HQA Visa, please book a call here.
+For more information about the HQA Visa, please book a call with our specialist team.

 Main prerequisite: A regular source of passive income, or income from remote work